AirshipCMS/Docs/Making-Your-Site-Live.md

 Create a Temporary 302 Redirect to point your root domain `yourdomain.com` to your `www` subdomain `www.yourdomain.com`

 **Example:**
-For my site "doodlipoop.com"
+For my site "doodlipoop.com", set:
-- Set Temporary 302 Redirect for `doodlipoop.com` to point to `www.doodlipoop.com`.
+- Temporary 302 Redirect for `doodlipoop.com`
+- Point to `www.doodlipoop.com`

 Result: `doodlipoop.com` points to `www.doodlipoop.com` and serves `doodlipoop-shop.airshipcms.io`.